-Upon the sale of these properties, the REIT will consider the best use of the proceeds including the options to pay down debt, invest capital to support leasing or redevelopment opportunities.
+As the REIT generates revenue from the sale of properties, the best use of the proceeds will be considered, including the options to pay down debt, invest capital to support leasing or redevelopment opportunities.

 Refer to the "Portfolio Overview - Asset Recycling Plan" section of this MD&A for more detailed discussion.